hbctraining/Intro-to-R-online-Catalyst/lessons/4A_Segment_4_Video_A.md

+## Introduction

+Welcome to segment 4A, "Packages and Libraries in R".
+In this segment we will begin..

 ## Packages and Libraries

 **Packages** are collections of R functions, data, and compiled code in a well-defined format, created to add specific functionality.
 There are 10,000+ user contributed packages and growing.